cms-tau-pog/TauFW/docs/CMSDAS2020/norm_and_corr_exp.md

 Both the muon identification and muon isolation efficiencies are measured with the [Tag and Probe (TnP) method](https://twiki.cern.ch/twiki/bin/view/CMS/MuonReferenceEffsRun2Legacy), selecting Z&rarr;&mu;&mu; with a strict selection of one of the muons (tag muon) and checking, whether the second muon (probe muon) passes the considered selection requirements.
 The efficiencies are measured recursively, such that the isolation efficiency depends on a chosen identification working point.
+Usually, these efficiencies are measured as functions of the p<sub>T</sub> and &eta; of the muon.

 ### Z boson p<sub>T</sub> correction